pivotal/docs-tas-adapter/technical-architecture.md

 # Application Service Adapter Architecture

-You can read about the technical architecture of Application Service Adapter and its subsystems on this page.
+You can read about the technical architecture of Application Service Adapter and its subsystems in this topic.

 ## <a id="overview"></a>Overview
 Application Service Adapter implements a subset of the [v3 Cloud Foundry APIs](https://v3-apidocs.cloudfoundry.org/) to support common Cloud Foundry developer workflows.
 Application Service Adapter is installed directly onto a Kubernetes cluster that has Tanzu Application Platform (TAP) installed and provides a Cloud Foundry API translation layer that converts Cloud Foundry API calls into underlying and Kubernetes resources.
 In addition to this API, Application Service Adapter also provides a set of Kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), [controllers](https://kubernetes.io/docs/concepts/architecture/controller/), and [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).